-Google Chrome is considered to be at the very top of the internet browser food chain for almost every computer Operating System out there.
-However, just like all other internet browsers out there, Google Chrome is prone to having a few kinks, one of which is Error 6 (net::ERR_FILE_NOT_FOUND).
-Error 6 is a Google Chrome error that states “Error 6 (net::ERR_FILE_NOT_FOUND): The file or directory could not be found.
-Error 6 can present itself either when the user tries to open any website whatsoever or a specific website.
+Google Chrome is considered to be at the apex of the internet browser hierarchy for nearly every computer Operating System.
+However, like all other internet browsers, Google Chrome is susceptible to a few glitches, one of which is Error 6 (net::ERR_FILE_NOT_FOUND).
+Error 6 is a Google Chrome error that states, “Error 6 (net::ERR_FILE_NOT_FOUND): The file or directory could not be found.”
+This error can manifest either when the user attempts to open any website or a specific one.

 In almost every single case of Error 6 (net::ERR_FILE_NOT_FOUND) to date, a Chrome extension has been to blame.
 Since that is the case, simply getting rid of the extension that is causing users to be faced with Error 6 (net::ERR_FILE_NOT_FOUND) whenever they try to open any or a specific web page should fix the issue.
 The following are the two most effective known solutions to Error 6 (net::ERR_FILE_NOT_FOUND):

 Solution 1: Get Rid of the Default Tab Extension

 In the case of many people previously affected by Error 6, a Google Chrome extension titled ‘Default Tab’ was often the culprit.
 This extension had somehow installed itself on their computers, leading to Error 6.
 The Default Tab extension is not merely a Chrome extension but also a standalone program, which explains why it continues to return no matter how often you remove it from the list of extensions in Google Chrome.
 Fortunately, it is possible to eliminate the Default Tab extension and, consequently, fix Error 6.
 To do so, you need to:

 - Go to Control Panel > Uninstall a program,